Why are dividends the best form of payment for contractors?

 If you are a higher rate tax payer and have more than £32,010 in taxable income, then your gross dividends are taxed at the theoretical rate of 32.5%.
 But, the dividends you receive are 'net dividends', and taking into account the 10% tax credit results in a further 25% tax due.
 So, when you declare a dividend as a higher rate tax payer make sure you put aside 25% of it for future tax liabilities.

-As you can see from the above, if you and your spouse each split dividend income 50-50, you will each have a lower taxable income than if one partner took all the dividends.
+As you can see from the dividend calculations, if you and your spouse each split dividend income 50-50, you will each have a lower taxable income than if one partner took all the dividends.

 Dividends are considered 'franked' with tax